 This step also includes the preparation of image text and ensure that all necessary text will be translated.

 (PDF to Word/InDesign)

-We extract and format the text from editable or scanned pdfs and make it suitable for translation with a CAT tool.
-We can handle this service in all languages in situations where the original editable source material is not available and you only have a PDF.
+We extract and format the text from editable or scanned PDF’s and make it suitable for translation with a CAT tool.
+We can handle this service in multiple languages in situations where the original editable source material is not available and you only have a PDF.